-- Attend the Rally Day webinars (dates will be posted to the Texas PTA website): - Getting Started Planning for Rally Day: What is it, and how do you do I plan for it?
+- Attend the Rally Day webinars (dates are posted on the Texas PTA website): - Getting Started Planning for Rally Day: What is it, and how do you plan for it?
 Get details about this biannual event and how to plan for your PTA's participation with maximum success. - The Policy Issues, Tips for the Day, How to Find Your Legislator: Become informed about Texas PTA's legislative priorities, tips on preparing for a legislative meeting, and how easy it is to identify your legislators to set up an appointment. - Setting up and Conducting a Meeting with a Legislator: Legislators are accountable to voters and PTA members.
-Learn how easy it is to meet with a legislator and why what you say and how you say it can make a huge difference for Texas students. - Set up meetings with your state legislators - Sign up for Under the Dome for updates at our Texas PTA website, txpta.org/newsroom. - Stay connected through our social media channels (Facebook, Twitter, Instagram, and TikTok) - Promote, register, and arrange for travel and other logistics for Rally Day
+Learn how easy it is to meet with a legislator and why what you say and how you say it can make a huge difference for Texas students. - Set up meetings with your state legislators. - Sign up for the Under the Dome newsletter at our Texas PTA website, txpta.org/newsroom, for updates. - Stay connected through our communication channels (BAND, Facebook, Twitter, Instagram, and TikTok). - Promote, register, and arrange for travel and other logistics for Rally Day.